kevinolega/callcentertrainingtips/_posts/2016-11-28-missed-opportunities.md

 If you are talking to an employee English is expected among managers.

-In the professional circle English is the preferred language.
+In the professional circle, English is the preferred language.

 So if you would like to learn from higher performer you need to learn English.

 The solution is getting educated.

 > ”Formal education helps you get a living.
-> Self education helps you make a fortune”
+> Self-education helps you make a fortune”
 > - Jim Rohn

 Here are two ways that I use to educate myself.